acarsgithub/DataRecording/README.md

 After realizing that we will be working with the Intel 435i depth-mapping camera to obtain RGB, depth mappings, and other useful functionalities for our Autonomous Visualization Research, we went ahead and downloaded the IntelRealSense SDK 2.0 application to have a user friendly interface of the recordings while gaining familiarity with how the camera worked and how the files were saved ('.bag' extensions)

-The following link is useful to obtain the IntelRealSense SDK 2.0
+The following link is useful to obtain the IntelRealSense SDK 2.0 application

 * https://www.intelrealsense.com/sdk-2/